 To prepare for a strenuous trek you should begin training at least two to three months before your departure.
 As a guideline, an hour of aerobic exercise three to four times per week would be considered a minimum requirement.
 The best preparation is bushwalking involving relatively steep ascents and descents.
 If you can manage a couple of valley floor to ridgeline ascents per comfortable and able to enjoy the trek to the fullest.
 They are physically strong, sharp-witted and have an incredibly positive attitude towards a life that we would consider extremely tough.
 There is something about a trek in the Himalaya that draws you back time and time again.
 For keen walkers it is a paradise and even avowed non-walkers find that one foot just seems to follow the other, drawn by the appeal of what lies beyond.

 Yes, our airport representative will be there to greet you at the airport.
 S/he will be displaying an Ace the Himalaya sign board outside the airport terminal.
 Upon arrival, you will be transferred to your hotel by our tourist vehicle.

-We use standard rooms at three-star hotels in Kathmandu.
+We use standard rooms at five-star hotels in Kathmandu.
 Along the trekking routes, you will be accommodated at the best luxury teahouses/lodges which provide finest facilities in the mountains.
 We can also provide you Ace the Himalaya sleeping bags on rent if needed (to be returned after the trip) but it is a good idea to always have your own sleeping equipment.
 The lodges in trekking routes usually provide single and double rooms.
 At times when possible, dining will be around a bon fire.
 In tea houses, food will be prepared in the kitchen which you should not enter without permission.

 Up until Dingboche, you will have attached toilet and bathroom.
 But in two locations Lobuche and Gorakshep, you will have to use common toilet and bathroom.